ncatlab/nlab-content/pages/21603.md

 ### Fitch-Scott Partial Logic {#FSLogic}

 [[Dana Scott]] wrote [a note](#ScottComb) in which he sketched a system very similar to Frege structures.
-This was prior to Peter Aczel's paper that coined "Frege structures".
+This was prior to [[Peter Aczel]]’s paper that coined "Frege structures".
 Scott attributes key ideas of the system to Fitch, who worked on foundational logics based on combinators.

 For anyone trying to learn about Frege structures on the internet, it seems like many of the papers about it are paywalled.
 Scott's note and [Kahle's paper](#KahleFSU) are a couple of (currently, Aug 2020) open access sources.
 Kahle cited Aczel on Frege structures, and didn't give much explanation of the basics.
 Hopefully that was done by Aczel, but that paper is paywalled.